Technical Features of adam:ONE (v4) anmuscle

 file containing DH for relevant SSL/TLS operations in PEM format

-domain name for relevant SSL/TLS operations in PEM format
+file containing fqdn for relevant SSL/TLS operations

 –ssl-key-file